Pineapple During Breastfeeding: Safety, Nutritional Value And Benefits

 Image: Shutterstock

-You can consume fresh or frozen pineapple in a salad or make its juice (with pulp) and prepare nutritious lactation smoothies.
+You can consume fresh or frozen pineapple in a salad or make its juice (with pulp) and use it as a base for your nutritious lactation smoothie recipes.
 Alternatively, you can use pineapple to tenderize tough meat cuts or enhance a sweet or savory dish’s flavor.
 Irrespective of your choice, remember the following points.

 • Eat pineapple in moderation as a part of a well-balanced and nourishing diet.